ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/concordance/P.rst

 **plan file**: n.

-[Unix] On systems that support `finger <../F/finger.html>`__, the ``.plan`` file in a user's home directory is displayed when the user is fingered.
+[Unix] On systems that support `finger <../F/finger.html>`__, the ".plan" file in a user's home directory is displayed when the user is fingered.
 This feature was originally intended to be used to keep potential fingerers apprised of one's location and near-future plans, but has been turned almost universally to humorous and self-expressive